SkyTemple/skytemple-randomizer/CLI_API.md

 Type: Array of Integers

 A list of Ability IDs that can be used for random abilities.

+#### `.pokemon.blind_moves.enable`
+Type: Boolean

+If true, enables "Blind Moves" mode: Move names are replaced with random names and move types are randomized.
+Descriptions are replaced with placeholder text.

+#### `.pokemon.blind_moves.names`
+Type: String; List of newline seperated strings

+List of newline seperated names used by "Blind Moves" mode.

 #### `.pokemon.iq_groups`
 Type: Boolean